simonharnqvist/HEADSS2/README.md

 conda env create -f environment.yml
 ```

-If hdbscan is not present simply install after entering the environment using:
+In some cases hdbscan is not properly installed, if this occurs please install manually after entering the environment using:
 ```pip install hdbscan```

 ## Contributing